Genuine multipartite entanglement detection with imperfect measurements: concept and experiment

+for $R\in\{\mathcal{M},\mathcal{W}\}$.
+The fidelity bound is illustrated in Fig.~\ref{fig:fidelity}.
+For comparison with standard witnesses, $L_{0}$ (dashed lines) and the numerically estimated $L_{\varepsilon}$ (solid lines) are plotted versus the observed fraction of the maximal value, with the Mermin and stabilizer witness denoted by blue and orange curves respectively.
+Despite the tiny experimental imprecision, the estimated fidelity still suffers a significant decrease compared with the assumed ideal measurement.
+Specifically, from our data, by assuming ideal measurements a fidelity of $93.25\%$ ($93.96\%$) for the Mermin (stabilizer) witness can be claimed; however, given our measurement imperfections we can only claim a fidelity of $86.61\%$ and $88.07\%$ respectively.
+This highlights the potential quantitative relevance of these systematic errors.

-The imperfect measurement framework is an attempt at modelling realistic measurement errors in an operational way, without resorting to a black-box picture.
+\textit{Robustness hierarchy.---} The imperfect measurement framework is an attempt at modelling realistic measurement errors in an operational way, which requires minimal modelling of the device, without resorting to a black-box picture.
 Consequently, the deductions are made with much more knowledge in hand than from device-independent inference.
 This suggests that the decreasingly powerful frameworks, namely device-independence, imperfect measurements and idealised measurements should, respectively, be increasingly successful at detecting weakly entangled states.
-We now study this intuition for the most relevant form of noise in our setup for four qubits.
-We verify that the imperfect measurement framework permits the detection of states that are device-independently not detected with standard witnesses in the literature.
+We now study this intuition for the most relevant form of noise in our setup.
+We verify that the imperfect measurement framework permits the detection of states that are device-independently not detected.

-Dephasing is a dominant type of noise in many state-preparation devices.
-This is also the case in our four-photon GHZ source, specifically corresponding to imperfections in the Hong-Ou-Mandel interference at the PBS.
-Imperfect interference induces distinguishability in the form of dephasing noise.
-That corresponds to a noisy GHZ state of the form